alanb128/big-sensor/README.md

 # big-sensor
 Instantly read data from 20 popular Adafruit I2C sensors without any configuration.

-This is a work in progress, based off the lighter-weight balena [Sensor block](https://github.com/balenablocks/sensor) which has similar functionality
+This is a work in progress, based off the lighter-weight balena [Sensor block](https://github.com/balenablocks/sensor) which has similar functionality but supports fewer sensors.

 ## Use